allu77/TVScraper/README.md

 - Wikipedia.it (italian show schedule): use the URL of the TV Show page from wikipedia Italy (e.g. <http://it.wikipedia.org/wiki/Big_Bang_Theory>)
 - TVRage.com (US show schedule): use the URL of the episode list API for the show (e.g. <http://services.tvrage.com/feeds/episode_list.php?sid=5098>)
+- TVMaze.com (US show schedule): use the URL of the episode list API for the show (e.g. <http://api.tvmaze.com/shows/7/episodes>)
 - DDUnlinmited: use the URL of the messaging board where new season of the show will be posted
 - TV Undeground: use the URL of the show page (e.g. <http://tvunderground.org.ru/index.php?show=season&sid=2832>)
 - RSS: use the URL of a RSS containing links for new episodes